 Your doctor will want to evaluate the medications you're already taking, to see if any of them tend to cause sexual side effects.
-For example, antidepressants such as paroxetine (Paxil, Pexeva) and fluoxetine (Prozac, Sarafem) often lower sex drive.
-Switching to bupropion (Aplenzin, Wellbutrin) — a different variety of antidepressant — usually improves sex drive.
+For example, antidepressants such as paroxetine (Paxil, Pexeva) and fluoxetine (Prozac, Sarafem) may lower sex drive.
+Adding or switching to bupropion (Aplenzin, Wellbutrin) — a different type of antidepressant — usually improves sex drive.

-Estrogen delivered throughout your whole body — by pill, patch or gel — can have a positive effect on brain function and mood factors that affect sexual response.
-But this systemic estrogen therapy may increase your risk of heart disease and breast cancer.
+Estrogen delivered throughout your whole body (systemic) by pill, patch, spray or gel can have a positive effect on brain function and mood factors that affect sexual response.
+But systemic estrogen therapy may have risks for certain women.

 Smaller doses of estrogen — in the form of a vaginal cream or a slow-releasing suppository or ring that you place in your vagina — can increase blood flow to the vagina and help improve desire without the risks associated with systemic estrogen.
 In some cases, your doctor may prescribe a combination of estrogen and progesterone.

 Male hormones, such as testosterone, play an important role in female sexual function, even though testosterone occurs in much lower amounts in women.
 However, replacing testosterone in women is controversial and it's not approved by the Food and Drug Administration for sexual dysfunction in women.
-Plus, it can cause acne, excess body hair, and mood or personality changes.
+Plus it can cause acne, excess body hair, and mood or personality changes.

 - Shifren JL.
-Sexual dysfunction in women: Epidemiology, risk factors, and evaluation. http://www.uptodate.com/home/index.html.
+Sexual dysfunction in women: Epidemiology, risk factors, and evaluation. http://www.uptodate.com/home.
 Accessed Nov.
-14, 2011.
+7, 2014.

 - Shifren JL.
-Sexual dysfunction in women: Management. http://www.uptodate.com/home/index.html.
+Sexual dysfunction in women: Management. http://www.uptodate.com/home.
 Accessed Nov.
-14, 2011.
+7, 2014.